 We understand that every family law case is unique.
-That is why our mothers’ rights attorneys develop a personalized approach to each and every case we handle.
+That is why our child custody lawyers develop a personalized approach to each and every case we handle.
 Our team will implement a creative strategy to get you the result you need.

 A Mother’s Custody Rights

-When it comes to a mother’s rights, it is important to keep in mind that your legal and physical custody rights aren’t automatically given to you based on your gender.
+Regarding a mother’s rights, it is important to remember that your legal and physical custody rights aren’t automatically given to you based on gender.
 In the U.S., no state gives legal preference to either gender.
 The courts solely act in the best interests of the child.